MicrosoftDocs/azure-devops-docs/docs/repos/git/pulling.md

 ### Rebase

-Git [rebase](https://git-scm.com/docs/git-rebase) integrates commits from a source branch into a target branch.
-After a Git `rebase`, the target branch will contain all source branch commits with the target branch changes applied on top.
+The Git [rebase](https://git-scm.com/docs/git-rebase) command resequences the commit history of the target branch so that it contains all source branch commits, followed by the target branch commits that occur after the last common commit in both branches.
+If any source branch change conflicts with any target branch change, then Git will prompt you to resolve the merge conflict.
+Git `rebase` doesn't create a merge commit.
 If you're the only person working on your feature or bugfix branch, consider using Git `rebase` to integrate new `main` branch commits into it.
 Otherwise, use Git `merge`.

-A Git `rebase` only modifies the target branch&mdash;the source branch remains unchanged.
-When you encounter one or more conflicts you can either resolve them or cancel the rebase and return the target branch to its pre-rebase state.
+The Git `rebase` command only modifies the target branch&mdash;the source branch remains unchanged.
+When you encounter one or more merge conflicts, you must resolve them to complete the rebase.
+Or, you can cancel the rebase operation and return the target branch to its prior state.
 For more information on Git `rebase` and when to use it, see [Apply changes with rebase](rebase.md) and [Rebase vs merge](https://git-scm.com/book/en/v2/Git-Branching-Rebasing#_rebase_vs_merge).

 > [!TIP]
 > If the source branch is a remote-tracking branch, ensure that branch is up-to-date by running a Git [fetch](#download-changes-with-fetch) before the rebase.